 01 August 2014

-The completed Galileo system will be based on a constellation of 30 navigation satellites.
+The Galileo system is based on a constellation of 30 navigation satellites.

 DLR (CC-BY 3.0).